Precise neural network computation with imprecise analog devices: Analog electronic implementation

-Although this is just one out of many possible analog circuits implementations, the simple circuits chosen offer several advantages besides the fact that they can be implemented in small areas: First, numeric values are conveyed only through current mirrors, and therefore are temperature-independent.
+The simple circuits presented here offer several advantages besides the fact that they can be implemented in small areas: First, numeric values are conveyed only through current mirrors, and therefore are temperature-independent.
 Second, most of the fabrication-induced variability is due to the devices in the soma with five consecutive transistors, whereas only one layer of transistors affects the signal in the synapse.
 This means that the synapse-induced mismatch can be neglected in a first order approximation.

+\paragraph{Subthreshold operation.} For reduced power dissipation, our circuits can be operated in the subthreshold regime.
+The subthreshold current of a transistor is exponential in the gate voltage, rather than polynomial as is the case for above threshold operation, and can span many orders of magnitude.
+Thus, a system based on this technology can be operated at orders of magnitude lower currents than a digital one.
+In turn, this means that the device mismatch arising due to imperfections in the fabrication process can have an exponentially larger impact.
+Fortunately, as our method neither depends on the specific form nor the magnitude of the mismatch, this does not pose an obstacle.